Skip to content

 Carrel installs much of this for you

 Carrel is a Claude Code plugin that interviews a researcher, audits their machine, and configures an Obsidian-centered environment.
-It installs the MCPs in this catalog that the interview warrants — Vox for multi-model access, MinerU for complex PDF parsing — alongside underlying conversion and transcription CLIs that don't have Toolkit pages because they're not agent-callable.
+It installs the MCPs in this catalog that the interview warrants — Vox for multi-model access, MinerU for complex PDF parsing, Zotero MCP for citation-library work — alongside underlying conversion and transcription CLIs that don't have Toolkit pages because they're not agent-callable.

 What Carrel doesn't install today: